andreaslam/ZanLing-TrueZero/README.md

 ```

 ## Features in progress
 Rewrite in progress!
 After careful consideration, TrueZero will be written in Rust.
+More details can be found on the [roadmap here](https://github.com/andreaslam/ZanLing-TrueZero/issues/1)

 ## Long term goals and vision
 - Implement reinforcement learning (specifically genetic algorithms) for the AI in order to allow for quicker realisation of chess concepts through gameplay.